 Local entities that have received the invitation to prepare the complete proposal will have a maximum of 3 months to prepare and submit it for approval by the program.
-The program will provide specialized technical advice required to support the proposal preparation process, including support in the generation of relevant information for the preparation of the proposal, such as the development of consultation processes with interested parties, gender evaluation and evaluations of risks and vulnerability, among others.
+The program will provide specialized technical advice required to support the proposal preparation process, including support in the generation of relevant information for the preparation of the proposal, such as the development of consultation processes with interested parties, gender evaluation and evaluations of risks and vulnerability, among others to ensure compliance with AF's Environmental and Social Policy as well as Gender Policy.